-In recent years, exterior stucco that has been poorly installed are causing homeowners to invest in having to resolve via remediation.
-If you live in a home that has stucco, and have been noticing issues with it—big or small—you will want to have it inspected ASAP.
-In some cases, your stucco may be okay for now, but for most, your stucco issues may lead to bigger, more expensive issues.
+In recent years, poorly installed exterior stucco that has been poorly installed are causing homeowners to invest in remediation.
+If you live in a home that has stucco, and have been noticing issues with it, you will want to have it inspected ASAP.
+In some cases, your stucco may be okay for now, but for most, it will lead to bigger issues.
 Luckily, the stucco remediation experts at Glick’s Exteriors have put together some tips to help guide you through your stucco issues, as well as your stucco remediation project!

 What Stucco Remediation Means

 Unlike a stucco repair, which involves simply sealing cracks and tears in stucco siding, stucco remediation involves replacing an entire defective stucco system.
 When stucco has been poorly installed, the only way to fix it is by remediating it.
-Fortunately, once the underlying defects have been addressed via remediation, rather than just addressing aesthetic issues via repairs, you will not need to remediate your home again.
+Thankfully, remediation is a permanent and one-time fix.

 How to Know When to Remediate

-Now that you know what stucco remediation is, you may be wondering how you will know if, or when, your home’s stucco siding needs remediation.
-Here are three signs to look for to know when stucco needs to be remediated:
+Now that you know what stucco remediation is, how you will know when your stucco siding needs remediation?
+Here are three signs that stucco needs to be remediated: